LookHere/RailRoad/README.md

 https://www.arduino.cc/en/Tutorial/LibraryExamples/Sweep

 ## Lighting
-To get the lights to flicker on their own, we're using "Evil Mad Science Candle Flicker LED Assortment"

 The long side for LED connects to the positive (red wire), then to a 220 Ohm Resistor, and then to GPIO 24.
 The short side connects to the ground (green wire).